apoxy-dev/proximal/README.md

 Patches Welcome! (no, really)

 Proximal is an open-source project, and we welcome contributions from the community.
-If you find bugs, want to request features, or wish to contribute code, please check out our [contribution guidelines](DEVELOPING.md) for detailed instructions.
+If you find bugs, or wish to contribute code, please check out our [contribution guidelines](DEVELOPING.md) for detailed instructions.

 ### Support and Feedback